dsohk/rancher-desktop-k3s-genai/README.md

 As the next step, we will demo to utilize Rancher Fleet to deploy the GenAI applications into the production environment, ensuring scalability and reliability

-By following these steps, users can effectively simulate a production environment, test deployments, and manage large-scale applications.
+By following these steps, you can effectively simulate a production environment, test deployments, and manage GenAI app and deploy to large-scale environment.